tiberlab/tibercad/manual/Sphinx/Examples/DriftDiffusion.rst

     :align: center
     :scale: 50%

-Thus, in ``driftdiffusion_materials.dat`` we have the information about the material regions of the device (not very interesting in 1D, but useful in 2 and 3D).

-In ``driftdiffusion_nodal_Vb_0.000.dat`` and all the other files for each bias step, we have the output for the nodal quantities which have been calculated, e.g. conduction and valence bands, (quasi)fermi levels, electron and hole density and mobility.
+In ``driftdiffusion_Vb_0_msh.dat`` and the other files for each bias step, we have the output for the quantities which have been calculated, e.g. conduction and valence band edges, electrochemical potentials, electron and hole densities and so on.

 Here is, for example, the band profile obtained at the last step of calculation, for V = 1.2V.